sCrypt-Inc/scryptTS-docs/docs/how-to-write-a-contract/how-to-write-a-contract.md

 ## Compile-time Constant

-A compile-time constant, CTC for short, is a special variable whose value can be determined at compile time.
-A CTC must be defined in one of the following ways.
+A compile-time constant, or CTC for short, is a special variable whose value can be determined at compile time.
+A CTC must be defined in one of the following ways:

 * A number literal like: